mjwelchphd/GalaxyRevisited/README.md

 - One error message is different.
 - The routes collection has only one _show_ (a button).
 - The _index_, _show_, _add_, _save_, and _delete_ endpoints in the StarController require a StarIdContext, and the _update_ endpoint expects a StarContext.
 Both contexts require a _galaxy_id_, a _galaxyName_, and a _starId_.
 In the case of _add_ and _save_, the _starId_ is an empty string because it's unused in these two functions.
 - The _index_ function uses a different query from the one in GalaxyController because here the galaxy and all of its stars are going to be retrieved all in one operation.
-More on that below.
+More on that is below.

 ### <a id="1c107f53-534b-4836-b1e4-129c1f0c9c36">How to Query a Galaxy and it's Stars</a>